 Doctor Who and Star Trek are the two longest running and most beloved sci fi television series.

-Not surprisingly given the positive relationship between both series there has actually already been a comic book crossover miniseries, Assimilation 2, which saw the Borg and the Cybermen (two major antagonists from both series who are somewhat similar to one another) team up against the 11th Doctor and Enterprise D. It was a good crossover, but sadly that’s all there has been despite the goodwill between the two shows.
+There has already been a crossover between both series there.
+A comic book miniseries, Assimilation 2, which saw the Borg and the Cybermen (two major antagonists from both series who are somewhat similar to one another) team up against the 11th Doctor and Enterprise D. It was a good crossover, but sadly that’s all there has been despite the goodwill between the two shows.